simdjson/simdjson/doc/basics.md

 std::cout << doc.current_location() << std::endl;   // Throws OUT_OF_BOUNDS
 ```

+Conversely, if `doc.current_location()` succeeds, then the document has more content.

 Finally, the `current_location()` method may also be used even when no exceptions/errors
 are thrown.
 This can be helpful for users that want to know the current state of iteration during parsing.
 For example: